dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 | ❌ | Fingerprint Reader |

 # Installation
-If you are new to Hackintosh, please read through the entire [OpenCore macOS Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+If you are new to Hackintosh and OpenCore, please read through the entire [OpenCore macOS Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 I shall be making references to several portions of it.

 >  All disclaimers in the OpenCore Guide and any other guide in this post duly apply.